Sign up

 1970 Jaguar E-type Series 2 Roadster

 This great Jaguar E-type Series 2 Roadster was manufactured on January 25th of 1970 and was dispatched on February 1970.
 It is a matching numbers car and currently finished is Signal Red with Tan interior.
-This gorgeous XKE has only 64,508 original miles since new.
-More details:
+This gorgeous XKE has only 64,518 original miles since new.
+Recently there had been close to to $12,000 invested to improve this wonderful car and this includes but not limited to the following:

 • New black canvas soft top installed with new top seals.